-- Respect and compliment existing taller buildings and massing. - Implement quality building design and the use of authentic materials to influence design solutions. - Accentuate edge conditions with Newport Harbor, Newport Boulevard, and Via Lido, reinforcing the gateway element. - Utilize high quality materials for public space improvements.
+- Respect and complement existing taller buildings and massing. - Implement quality building design and the use of authentic materials to influence design solutions. - Improve edge conditions with Newport Harbor, Newport Boulevard, and Via Lido, reinforcing the gateway element. - Use high quality materials for public space improvements that reinforce Village character. - Maximize promenade and waterfront access to improve the public/visitor experience. - Encourage the upgrade of dock and ramp systems with the reorganization of docks further away from pedestrian boardwalk to maximize views of the access to the harbor.